Peter Okodogbe

 Peter Okodogbe (born 27 May 1958) is a former sprinter from Nigeria who specialised in the 100 and 200 metres.

+Okodobge is from Uromi, Bendel, Nigeria.
+He initially ran for Phoenix College.
+He was an All-American sprinter for the Arizona Wildcats track and field team, finishing 8th in the 100 m at the 1981 NCAA Division I Outdoor Track and Field Championships.

 In 1978 he won a silver medal at the All Africa Games.
 In 1980 Okodogbe competed at the Summer Olympics in Moscow, where he ran in the 100/200 metres, and reached the semi-finals of both events.
 He also ran in the sprint relay which finished 7th in the final.